A Game-Theoretic Approach for Hierarchical Epidemic Control: Abstract

 \section{Abstract}

-We present the design and analysis of a multi-level game-theoretic model of hierarchical policy-making, inspired by policy responses to the COVID-19 pandemic.
-Our model captures the potentially mismatched priorities among a hierarchy of policy-makers (e.g., federal, state, and local governments) with respect to two main cost components that have opposite dependence on the policy strength, such as post-intervention infection rates and the cost of policy implementation.
-Our model includes a crucial third factor in decisions: a cost of non-compliance with the policy-maker immediately above in the hierarchy, such as non-compliance of state with federal policies.
-Our first contribution is a closed-form approximation of a recently published agent-based model to compute the number of infections for any implemented policy.
-Second, we present a novel equilibrium selection criterion that addresses common issues with equilibrium multiplicity in our setting.
-Third, we propose a hierarchical algorithm based on best response dynamics for computing an approximate equilibrium of the hierarchical policy-making game consistent with our solution concept.
-Finally, we present an empirical investigation of equilibrium policy strategies in this game in terms of the extent of free-riding as well as fairness in the distribution of costs, depending on parameters such as the degree of centralization and disagreements about policy priorities among the agents.
+We design and analyze a multi-level game-theoretic model of hierarchical policy interventions for epidemic control, such as those in response to the COVID-19 pandemic.
+Our model captures the potentially mismatched priorities among a hierarchy of policy-makers (e.g., federal, state, and local governments) with respect to two cost components that have opposite dependence on the policy strength --- post-intervention infection rates and the socio-economic cost of policy implementation.
+Additionally, our model includes a crucial third factor in decisions: a cost of non-compliance with the policy-maker immediately above in the hierarchy, such as non-compliance of counties with state-level policies.
+We propose two novel algorithms for approximating solutions to such games.
+The first is based on best response dynamics (BRD), and exploits the tree structure of the game.
+The second combines quadratic integer programming (QIP), which enables us to collapse the two lowest levels of the game, with best response dynamics.
+Through extensive experiments, we show that our QIP-based approach significantly outperforms the BRD algorithm both in running time and the quality of equilibrium solutions.
+Finally, we apply the QIP-based algorithm to experiments based on both synthetic and real-world data under various parameter configurations, and analyze the resulting (approximate) equilibria to gain insight into the impact of decentralization on overall welfare (measured as the negative sum of costs) as well as emergent properties like free-riding and fairness in cost distribution among policy-makers.